Azure/maximo/docs/azure/README.md

 In order to allow the OCP IPI Installer to deploy within your environment, you will need to [create an Azure Application Registration (SPN)](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and grant it `Contributor` and `User Access Administrator` permissions on the subscription you plan to deploy into.

 > 💡 **NOTE**: After deployment, you may remove the User Access Administrator access to the subscription.
-It is used to configured the Managed Identity within the Clusters Resource Group.
+It is used to configure the Managed Identity within the Clusters Resource Group.

 After creating the SPN and assigning its access, you will need to create a [secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) that will be used during the OCP install process.